 Even if there is the slightest chance that epilepsy symptoms can be improved by using magnesium supplementation, isn’t it worth using it.
 After all it is entirely safe and is naturally needed by the body including the brain.
 It is also generally known that the majority of the population is actually deficient in this vital alkaline metal.

-I’m really quite perplexed.
-I’ve gone onto various epilepsy sites and cannot see one mention of using magnesium supplementation.
+I’ve gone onto various epilepsy sites and cannot see one mention of alternative treatments for epilepsy using magnesium supplementation.
 Perhaps I need to look harder, but I shouldn’t have to, it should be on all epileptic sites.
 All I see is pharmaceutical drugs for controlling this condition.
 There is a research paper asking the question – Can magnesium supplementation reduce seizures in people with epilepsy?² They conclude “We hypothesise that magnesium supplementation can reduce seizures in people with epilepsy.
 This hypothesis can be tested in a controlled randomised supplementation trial.
 If proven, magnesium supplementation needs to be considered in the overall management of people with refractory epilepsy.”

 One mother’s plea

 I know what you’re going to say….. what if the magnesium reacts with my drug?
-Well, actually it will more likely to be the other way around.
-Magnesium deficiency is often exacerbated by taking pharmaceutical drugs.
-Drugs are renowned to deplete magnesium levels at an alarming rate so if you are taking drugs, magnesium supplementation and/or a magnesium rich diet would be beneficial.
-By the way, has your doctor ever said to you “you must stop taking magnesium with this drug” or “you’d better stop eating any food with magnesium in it when using this drug”.
-Of course not.
-No more would he say that about any other natural nutrient.
-Chances are he knows nothing about magnesium; medical students are not normally taught about nutrients anyway.
+Well, actually it’s more likely to be the other way around.
+Taking pharmaceutical drugs exacerbates a Magnesium deficiency.
+Drugs are renowned to deplete magnesium levels at an alarming rate.
+So if you are taking drugs, magnesium supplementation and a magnesium rich diet will always be beneficial.

-I don’t want to get technical here but I want to finish with an interesting recent research paper I found called “Seizure activity results in calcium and mitochondria independent ROS production via NADPH and xanthine oxidase activation”³.
-Don’t let the title phase you just take note of what was in the paper… Within the guts of this research paper were the following statements, just read the bold bits if you want…
+I want to finish with an interesting recent research paper.
+It’s called “Seizure activity results in calcium and mitochondria independent ROS production via NADPH and xanthine oxidase activation”³.
+Don’t let the title phase you just take note of what was in the paper… The following statements were found in the text of this paper, just read the bold bits if you want…

 “To determine the mechanisms and sources of ROS generation and their exact temporal relationship during the initial phase of network hyperexcitability, the well-established low magnesium culture model of seizure-like activity was used”